 These courses use a discovery approach that I consider very effective for learning geometry.
 Throughout the course, students make constructions (drawings), compare results, and discover mathematical principles.

 The Geometry Set uses many items from the manipulative set for the younger levels.
-If you already have the younger level set, you need only two items which are sold together as the Geometry Set Short.
+If you already have the younger level set, you need only two items that are sold together as the Geometry Set Short.
 These items are a scientific calculator and an mmArc™ (a combination protractor and compass).
 The complete Geometry Set includes those two items plus a small drawing board, a T-square, two triangles, a goniometer (for measuring angles), a 4-in-1 ruler, geometry panels (flat geometric shapes that can be connected to create three-dimensional shapes), the math card decks, and the card deck instruction book.
 An optional deluxe drawing board is available.

 For each course, there are three books: Lessons, Worksheets, and Solutions.
 Students will use the first two books, and the parent or teacher will use the Solutions books as answer keys and to help if a student needs assistance.
-Worksheets is a set of three-hole-punched pages that are inserted in a binder, while the other two books have plastic coil bindings.
+The Worksheets are a set of three-hole-punched pages that are inserted in a binder, while the other two books have plastic coil bindings.
 Three assessments are included in Worksheets, so parents or teachers might want to remove those assessments for storage elsewhere.

 The Lessons books lay out the lessons with illustrations and instructions about when to use worksheets, manipulatives, and games.
 These layouts are easy to follow, so students should be able to work independently.
+If students work better with video instruction, you can subscribe to Level G lessons available through Vimeo.

 Among concepts covered in Level G are fractions, ratios, area, perimeter, square roots, geometric constructions, triangle properties, angles, triangle congruency, the Pythagorean theorem, circle properties, pi, tangents, bisectors, arcs, rotations, transformations, and symmetry.
 Many basic postulates and theorems for geometry are presented although they are not named as such.
-There are no formal proofs, but solutions in the answer key are written out sequentially, similar to the way you might do it for a proof.
+There are no formal proofs, but solutions in the answer key are written out sequentially, similar to the way you might do for a proof.

-Level H is a continuation of Level G. I have not personally reviewed Level H, but the website description reads:
+Level H is a continuation of Level G. I have not reviewed Level H, but the website description reads:

 Using a drawing board, T-square, triangles, compass, and goniometer, the student continues to work with fractions and decimals while investigating volume, tessellations, fractals, ratios, angles, and other geometry concepts.
 Trigonometry is introduced along with platonic solids, 3-dimensional figures, surface area, patterning, and plane symmetry.
 Connections between various aspects and branches of mathematics are explored.
 Pre-algebraic concepts are included.
 The history of mathematics is woven throughout the lessons.
 Daily card games are included in the lessons.